2026 Castafari Offshore Fishing Seminar Schedule

 Capts.
 Billy Shouldice & Dylan Hunt

 Learn step by step how to rig a trolling ballyhoo for all species, including how to attach a circle hook for white marlin.
-These techniques can be used both inshore and offshore applications. - 5:00pm – 6:00pm "Stick Bait Workshop" How to Rig A Stick Bait NEW 2025
+These techniques can be used both inshore and offshore applications. - 5:00pm 6:00pm "Stick Bait Workshop" How to Rig A Stick Bait (2 Classes To Choose From)

 Capts.
 Bryan & Taylor Sears